 Glossy buckthorn(Rhamnus frangula) is a deciduous shrub or small tree that can reach heights of 20 feet.
 Its main stem can grow up to 10 inches in diameter but is more commonly 1-3 inches in shrub form.
 Leaves are dark-green and glossy on top with a dull underside.
 They are alternate along the branch with 8-9 pairs distinct upcurved veins.
 Small, round, black berries ripen in the fall and serve as the primary spread mechanism for this species.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Glossy buckthorn submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Glossy buckthorn is adapted to a wide variety of site conditions and may be found along forest edges, right-of-ways, in canopy openings, and open forested wetlands.
 It is often associated with moist soil.